webishdev/stopnik/website/docs/introduction/config.md

 The possible configuration options are listed in the next section.

-## `config.yml`
+## Configuration file

-The configuration file may contain different root options which are described here as followed
+The configuration file (e.g. `config.yml`) may contain different root options which are described here as followed

 | Property  | Description                  |
 |-----------|------------------------------|